In this article, we will take a look at 7 of the top sidechain plugins of 2021.

 The Gatekeeper by Polyverse Music is a potent volume automation unit.

-Users can generate and run up to 8 different automation envelopes independently.
-The preset menu hosts a massive list of ready-to-go automations that are fully adjustable and organized in a way that makes it easy for novices to understand.
+You can generate and run up to 8 different automation envelopes independently.
+The preset menu hosts a massive list of ready-to-go automation that are fully adjustable and organized in a way that makes it easy for novices to understand.

-- Presets – Gatekeeper offers hundreds of presets divided into 11 categories – Rhytmic, Evolving, Tripplets, Swing, Stereo, Gating, Ducking, Drums LFO, Envelope and FX
+Gatekeeper offers hundreds of presets divided into 11 categories – Rhytmic, Evolving, Tripplets, Swing, Stereo, Gating, Ducking, Drums LFO, Envelope, and FX.

-Compatibility: The Gatekeeper plugin is available in VST, AU or AAX formats.
-Windows users need Windows 7 or higher and Mac users require OS X 10.6 or higher.
+The Gatekeeper plugin is available in VST, AU, or AAX formats.
+Windows users need Windows 7 or higher, and Mac users require OS X 10.6 or higher.

 7. Pecheneg Autoswell Light (FREE) Review